MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Authentication/SessionConfigurationArticle.md

 With these implementations, you don't have to start from scratch: if there's a method that already works for your needs, but some others requires a custom implementation, then you're free to ignore it.

 Finally, there are properties that provide pausing opportunities so that the user can perform actions outside of the app, such as getting a Two-Factor Authentication code, or waiting for the server to state that the user has completed the OAuth requirements.
 These are `AsyncStream` properties, named ``SessionConfiguration/codeStream`` and ``SessionConfiguration/codeContinuation``.
+The default ``SessionConfiguration/receiveCodeFromUser(_:)`` implementation yields the code into that stream while ``SessionConfiguration/authenticate(with:password:)`` is waiting.

 ## Use Cases